kbase/narrative/src/biokbase-doc/functions.rst

 Introduction
 -------------

-This describes the Python API for KBase services, for the Narrative UI.
+This page describes both the high-level and underlying Python APIs for wrapping KBase services as collections of functions in the Narrative.
-This API is invoked by the KBase Narrative engine back-end to run *all* the services that provide functions for the narrative API.
-Therefore, all KBase services must use this API in order to be used by the Narrative.
+The recommended usage of this API is to use the `high-level-api`_, but the lower-level methods are also documented here for developers and those needing more flexibility.

 First, a couple of terms: